awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 Determined by the registry\.
 **Internationalized domain names**
 Not supported\.
-**Authorization code required for transfer to Amazon Route 53**
+**Authorization code required for transfer to Route 53**
-If you're transferring a \.ru domain to Amazon Route 53, you don't need to get an authorization code\.
+If you're transferring a \.ru domain to Route 53, you don't need to get an authorization code\.
 Instead, use the method provided by RU\-Center, the registry for \.ru domains, to update the **Partner Handle** for the domain to **5427/NIC\-REG**\.
 For more information, see the [Registrar's or Registrant's Transfer](https://www.nic.ru/dns/docs/en/domain_transf_letters.html) page on the RU\-Center website\.
 **DNSSEC**
 Not supported\.
 **Registrar**